 Harvest dahlia blooms regularly and provide plenty of support with stakes.

 Can I grow dahlias in pots?

 Dahlias are a big part of modern flower trends because if you don’t have much space you can plant dahlias in large pots.
-Galvanized tubs will work perfectly (aim for 30cm deep by 61cm wide).
+Galvanized tubs will work perfectly (aim for 12 inches deep by 24 inches wide).

-If you’re growing dahlias in pots, be sure to choose shorter varieties that only grow to about 90cm tall such as scarlet 'Bishop of Llandaff' so the pots aren't top heavy.
+If you’re growing dahlias in pots, be sure to choose shorter varieties that only grow to about 35 inches tall such as scarlet 'Bishop of Llandaff' so the pots aren't top heavy.

 Keep in mind that when you grow any plant in a container, it will need more watering than if planted in the ground, especially when it’s hot.
 It will also need fertilising once a month with a liquid feed.

 It’s usual to grow dahlias from tubers.
 Depending on how many tubers you’re planting, you can dig either a long trench or individual holes.
-Place each tuber horizontally with its growing eye facing up, around 10cm deep, then cover with soil.
+Place each tuber horizontally with its growing eye facing up, around 4 inches deep, then cover with soil.